-- (a) wholly by coursework

-- (b) wholly by examination

-- (c) by project or by dissertation or by research activity

-- (d) by combinations of the above

-- (e) exceptionally, by synoptic assessment (i.e. a single assessment that measures some or all of the learning outcomes of two or more distinct modules rather than one individual module).

-49. In addition to the specified module assessment, exceptionally, viva voce examinations may be undertaken to determine the module outcome.
+(a) by coursework (b) by examination (written, practical or viva voce) (c) by project or by dissertation or by research activity (d) by combinations of the above (e) exceptionally, by synoptic assessment (i.e. a single assessment that measures some or all of the learning outcomes of two or more distinct modules rather than one individual module).
+47. Where appropriate, and subject to approval at validation or through the normal approval processes, a module may include more than one option for the method of assessment to allow students a choice of assessment method.
+The options must ensure that whichever option is chosen, successful completion demonstrates achievement of the same learning outcomes.
+48. In addition to the specified module assessment, exceptionally, viva voce examinations may be undertaken to determine the module outcome.

-Marking of modules

-50. Each component of summative assessment (i.e. assessment used to indicate the extent of a student's success in achieving the intended learning outcomes of the module) will be marked on a percentage scale, with 40% representing the pass mark.
+Marking of modules 49.
+Each component of summative assessment (i.e. assessment used to indicate the extent of a student's success in achieving the intended learning outcomes of the module) will be marked on a percentage scale, with 40% representing the pass mark.
 Where there is more than one component of assessment within a module, each will contribute a pre-determined percentage to the overall module mark.
 Where a synoptic assessment is being used, the contribution of that assessment to the overall module mark for each module covered by the synoptic assessment will be determined at validation.
-This may include individual components or a whole module being assessed on a pass/fail basis (see also paragraph 53).
+This may include individual components or a whole module being assessed on a pass/fail basis (see also paragraph 52).

-51. An overall module mark of 40% or above is required to pass a module and be awarded the relevant credit.
-Unless core components have been identified in accordance with paragraph 52 below, the module can be passed with a mark of at least 35% for all individual components of assessment providing the overall module mark is 40% or above.
-This is known as in-module
+Framework and Regulations for Undergraduate Awards Version: 7.0 (August 2024) Owner: Academic Registrar Page 13 of 32 50.
+An overall module mark of 40% or above is required to pass a module and be awarded the relevant credit.3 Unless core components have been identified in accordance with paragraph 51 below, the module can be passed with a mark of at least 35% for all individual components of assessment providing the overall module mark is 40% or above.
+This is known as in-module compensation.
+However, in accordance with the Academic Misconduct Policy, should a student receive a penalty resulting in the recording of a component mark as refer infringement or fail infringement at any attempt, in-module compensation no longer applies to that module and therefore a mark of at least 40% for all individual components of assessment will be required in order to pass the module.